TheOpenSpaceProgram/osp-magnum/README.md

 ## Random Notes
 * This project might be codenamed 'adera'. the name of the street the 49 UBC bus was at while the project files were first created.
+* If there are problems with DPI scaling, then run with command line arguments `--magnum-dpi-scaling 1.0`